wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 The equipment for self-driving in Google’s car costs 150k USD.
 That’s a lot of bills for a bunch of electronics.
-And that price excludes thecar’s body, meaning no rims, no windows, not even a nicely padded steering wheel.
+And that price excludes the car’s body, meaning no rims, no windows, not even a nicely padded steering wheel.
 Will the consumers who already own cars get new $200k toys?
 Perhaps.
 Would they buy $35k self-driving cars?
 Sure they would!
 The only way to get such a cut in price is scale: if you make a purchase